 Weekends during warmer months have become overwhelmingly crowded in Brugge.
 So along with its closer proximity to Brussels, Ghent is definitely one of the best romantic day trips from Brussels.
 We’ve never stayed in Ghent, but highly recommend the Hotel Park Inn by Radisson Brussels Midi.
 It’s comfortable and close to Brussels’ international train station to take day trips or for early or late trains to Amsterdam, London and Paris.

 Manchester is home to nearly 2 million and is England’s third largest city.
 While it’s not under the radar, it’s not flooded with tourists and is well set up for visitors with a lot to experience.
 Manchester was the birthplace of the industrial revolution so it has an important history on the world’s stage.
 The Museum of Science and Industry houses wonderful antique manufacturing equipment, steam trains, airplanes and an underground exhibit of what Manchester looked like centuries ago.

 These days Manchester is probably most famous for having two European soccer powerhouses, Manchester United and Manchester City.
-If you’re even a casual fan like me, the National Football Museum is a great place to spend a couple hours learning about the history of the game not just in England, but globally.
+If you’re even a casual fan like me, the National Football Museum is a great place to spend a couple of hours learning about the history of the game not just in England, but globally.

 The People’s History Museum serves as a reminder of labor gains and greater egalitarianism achieved over the last two hundred years in the United Kingdom and elsewhere.
 In 1800’s Britain, landless citizens were not entitled to vote for parliament members.
 Those types of conditions explain why so many fled for new lands in places like the current day United States and Australia.

 We stayed at Roomzzz Manchester City, which is a comfortable and stylish apartment-hotel that we highly recommend.
 We stayed there for five nights while Bell was working on research at the University of Manchester.